Swapp27/FreeCodeCamp-Projects/README.md

 Analyze demographic data using Pandas given a dataset of demographic data that was extracted from the 1994 Census database.

 *The inspiration was taken from the course project on freeCodeCamp.org*

+## 4. Sea Level Predictor
+Anaylze a dataset of the global average sea level change since 1880.
+Use the data to predict the sea level change through year 2050.

+*The inspiration was taken from the course project on freeCodeCamp.org*